unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 date: 2019-04-11
 ---

-{% include figure.html class="img-center" width="50%" caption="The McKinnon Center for Management" src="images/mcm.jpg" %}
+{% include figure.html class="img-center" width="50%" caption="The McKinnon Center for Management, UNM's most modern development and the latest addition to The School of Management." src="images/mcm.jpg" %}

 # Background